 For more details on pricing for removing stumps check out our stump removal cost guide here.

 Roughly half the cost of palm tree removal cost is tied up in dumping fees.
 Waste disposal sites charge a fortune for rubbish to be dumped and it’s no different for green waste.
 With regular trees, your arborist can put them through their mulching machine and generate mulch that they can usually dump for free.
 Palm trees are different.
 They have a sap that is extremely acidic.
 So even if they were put through the mulching machine, the by-product would be useless to place in anyone’s garden as it would kill your plants.

 If you can avoid dumping fees by disposing of the palm trees yourself, you will save hundreds.
 Below we have outlined how to go about that.

 We actually put together a more comprehensive guide on how to save on palm tree removal which not only mentions palm trees but other general ways.

 Save on dumping fees

-As mentioned above, dumping fees is the biggest cost when removing palm trees.
-With most waste disposal places charging upwards of $200 per tonne, it’s not difficult save money by removing the waste yourself.
+As mentioned above, dumping fees are the biggest cost when removing palm trees.
+With most waste disposal places charging upwards of $200 per tonne, it’s not difficult to save money by removing the waste yourself.

 Where to dispose of for free

-To take advantage cheap or even free disposal, I suggest you get two prices from your tree services company when they come out to quote your job.
-Get one price for the complete removal of the palms, and another price to fell them and cut them up into manageable sized pieces.
-That way you have a guide on how much you can potentially save by removing of the waste yourself.
+To take advantage of cheap or even free disposal, I suggest you get two prices from your tree removal services company when they come out to quote your job.
+Get one price for the complete removal of the palms and another price to fell them and cut them up into manageable-sized pieces.
+That way you have a guide on how much you can potentially save by removing the waste yourself.